Want to get more search engine traffic ? Then choose the right keywords for your website.

 Growth – choose keywords with high click volume and link intent

-For a growing website your keyword research process may be to aim for high monthly search volume and click volume as this strategy will fuel your traffic.
+For a growing website your keyword research strategy should be to aim for high monthly search volume and click volume as this strategy will fuel your traffic.

-However, you might not have the same domain authority as the strongest competitor in your industry so choose keywords with link intent.
+However, you might not have the same domain authority as the strongest competitor in your industry so you should also choose keywords with link intent.

 Link intent keywords are those where others in your industry have a history of linking to; this strategy will help you boost your domain authority and increase the rankings of more difficult keywords.

-A mature website with a strong domain rating and high quality links should focusing on targeting or improving keywords with high commercial intent.
+A mature website with a strong domain rating and high quality links should focusing on targeting commercial keywords with buying intent.

 Decline – improve existing keyword positions or keyword declines